MohdSiddiq12/NightChill/README.md

 2. Open the extensions sidebar on Visual Studio Code.
 3. Search for "NightChill Theme."
 4. Click Install.
-5. Click Reload to reload your editor.
+5. Click Reload to reload your editor

 ## Usage
 1. Select the Manage Cog (bottom left).